 Day 5: Trek to Bhandar (2,190 m) 5 to 6 hours walk

-Leaving beautiful village Shivalaya, we start the uphill climb and finally at the top of the hill, we step Deurali (2,710 m).
-From here, crossing a pleasing forest trial drops downhill which leads towards Bandar.
+Leaving beautiful village Shivalaya, we start the uphill climb, and finally, at the top of the hill, we step Deurali (2,710 m).
+From here, crossing a pleasing forest trail drops downhill which leads towards Bandar.
 Finally, after stepping aimed destination of the day remaining hours will be spent by exploring Tibetan Gompas and twin stupa there and this night will be spent at a lodge in Bandar.

 Day 6: Trek to Sete (3,220 m) 7 hours walk

 Aiming our destination, we move forward passing different settlements of Dokharpa and Baranda.
 Along walking downhill through the pleasing forest takes to Likhu River.
 From there, crossing the bridge over Khola, we continue our walk towards Likhu Khola valley and climb a ridge to ascend Kinja along short walk takes to Chimbu and continuing walk through rhododendron forest offers Sete for stay overnight.

 Day 7: Junbesi (2,700 m) 6 to 7 hours walk

 Today, we trigger our trek early morning with a steep climb through Rhododendron, pine, and juniper forests followed by few scattered farmhouses and tea houses till Lamjura pass.
 Enjoying the awesome view of green hills trail drops towards Sherpa village Junbesi by crossing a lovely forest.
 This night will be spent at the lodge in Junbesi.